philipstubbs13/liri-node-ap/README.md

 </ul>

 ### <a name="dependencies"></a> Install the dependencies
-The following npm packages are dependencies to the project.
-You must install these packages in the project root directory (liri-node-app) to be able to run LIRI from the command line.
-Refer to the npm documentation (https://www.npmjs.com) for package installation instructions.
+<p>The following npm packages are dependencies to the project.
+You must install these packages in the project root directory (liri-node-app) to be able to run LIRI from the command line.</p>
+<p>After you clone the repository to a local directory, change directory to the project root directory (liri-node-app) and run the following command to install the required npm packages:</p>
+<pre>npm install<pre>
 <ul>
 	<li>Twitter npm package (https://www.npmjs.com/package/twitter) - used to send requests to Twitter API and receive tweets.</li>
 	<li>Spotify npm package (https://www.npmjs.com/package/node-spotify-api) - used to send requests to Spotify API and receive song information.</li>